Are You Installing Solar Panels for Your Building?

 Thin Film Panels

 These are not made of silicon wafers as compared to the Monocrystalline and polycrystalline panels.
 These are made by depositing semiconductor material on ceramic substrate.
-The manufacturing process of thin film panels are much cheaper compared to other types of panels and much cheaper to procure than other types of Solar panels.
+The manufacturing process of thin film panels are much cheaper compared to other types of panels and much cheaper to procure than other types of Solar panel.
 But these are less efficient compared to monocrystalline and polycrystalline panels.
 They are a lot more flexible and easy to transport.

 Advantages – Since it is of less weight it allows for flexibility and easy to carry.
 These have a consistent look in terms of design and look pleasing to eye.